-Some of you may know the Australian, Nick Vujicic, who was born with no arms and legs.
+Some of you may know the story of Nick Vujicic, an Australian who was born with no arms and legs.
 In his youth, he often prayed that God would help miraculously grow them back.
 This obviously did not happen.
 It was a very tough life for him early on.
 But Nick began to see the importance of Jesus and the meaning of the forgiveness of his sins.
 He knew God may not heal him physically, but most importantly his heart was healed from bitterness.
 He now realized that God created him this way in order to be used as a blessing to others.
 At seventeen Nick established a non-profit corporation, “Life Without Limbs.”
 He has become an influential evangelist and motivational speaker to strengthen those who are weak in the faith.
-What is more is that Nick doesn’t need arms and legs at all.
 God has enabled him to overcome many obstacles.
 With just two protruding toes he can drive, write books, play golf, tennis, and even surf and swim.
 He now has one of the most amazing testimonies to share with the world.
 Praise Jesus who forgave this man’s sins and healed his soul.
+If we feel paralyzed in this world, we learn here that we can be healed when we come to Jesus by faith.
+Let’s throw down all the dependence on the physical and temporary things in our lives.
+Instead, let’s give thanks to Jesus who heals and forgives all our sins.

 Jesus’ message to the paralytic was so beautiful.
 But not everyone in the crowd was cheering him on.
 Verse 21 says, “the Pharisees and the teachers of the law began thinking to themselves, “Who is this fellow who speaks blasphemy?
 Who can forgive sins but God alone?”
 Jesus in his divinity knew what they had been thinking already.
-He was about to demonstrate the authority they questioned.
 Jesus declared, “Why are you thinking these things in your hearts?
 Which is easier: to say, ‘Your sins are forgiven,’ or to say, ‘Get up and walk’?
 But I want you to know that the Son of Man has authority on earth to forgive sins.”
 So he said to the paralyzed man, `I tell you, get up, take your mat and go home.’”
 At Jesus’ command, the paralytic suddenly got up, took his mat and went home praising God.
 It also amazed the crowd who praised God along with him.
 By healing the paralytic, Jesus proved that he has authority on earth to forgive sins.

-“Have not come to call the righteous, but sinners” (27-32)
+Third, “I have not come to call the righteous, but sinners” (27-32)

-According to Luke, Jesus’ work was not done after healing the paralytic.
+Jesus’ work was not done after healing the paralytic.
 Look at verse 27a.
 “After this, Jesus went out and saw a tax collector by the name of Levi sitting at his tax booth.”
 Tax collectors in the context of Jesus’ times were known as wretched, selfish people.
 They were labeled as public sinners with the likes of prostitutes, the immoral and ungodly people.
 Working under the authority of Rome, they were considered to be sell-outs and traitors, extorting money dishonestly from their own Jewish people.